People with a particular religious affiliation

 As indicated above, court times and holidays are generally more suited to those who practise any form of Christianity than those who practise a non-Christian religion.

-The following organisations can provide further information or expertise about the five most common religions briefly described in this Section.
-This information is current as of November 2021:
+The following organisations can provide further information or expertise about the six most common religions briefly described in this Section.
+This information is current as of March 2025:

 Christianity